simetnicbr/simet-ma/simet-api/API.md

      agent token, LMAP config, and so on.
 Take the exclusive lock when doing a non-atomic update.

+  $SIMET\_LOCK\_DIR  -  lock directory.
+Holds most of the locks,
+     including the two locks above, and a few others used internally.

   Locks are empty files unless explicitly stated otherwise, and are always locked using flock(2).
 Beware permission issues with the lock directory and lock files when scripts are run with different privilege levels (e.g. root and a non-privileged user).

+  When acquiring both the agent lock and the agent token lock, you *must* acquire the agent lock first.
+It is *mandatory* to have a timeout on every lock wait, to avoid deadlocks.

 ## Hooks